lexiforest/curl_cffi/README.md

 For a list of supported impersonation versions, please check the curl-impersonate repo.

-Or, the low-level curl-like API:
+Alternatively, use the low-level curl-like API:

 ```python
 from curl_cffi import Curl, CurlOpt